-Make sure to subscribe to my blog via email for more PA school posts, from applying to tips to surviving the didactic year.
-You can also follow my social media channels (Instagram, Facebook, Twitter) to stay in the loop about what’s going
+Make sure to subscribe to my blog via email for more PA school posts, from applying as a pre-pa to tips to surviving school and beyond.
+You can also follow my social media channels (INSTAGRAM, FACEBOOK, TWITTER) to get a better picture of my day to day life!